telerik/ajax-docs/controls/treeview/application-scenarios/client-side-programming/expanding-nodes-on-a-single-click.md

 ---
 title: Expanding Nodes on a Single Click
-page_title: Expanding Nodes on a Single Click | UI for ASP.NET AJAX Documentation
+page_title: Expanding Nodes on a Single Click | RadTreeView for ASP.NET AJAX Documentation
 description: Expanding Nodes on a Single Click
 slug: treeview/application-scenarios/client-side-programming/expanding-nodes-on-a-single-click
 tags: expanding,nodes,on,a,single,click